pwcberry/brunsnik-net-OLD/src/poetry/friends-for-the-night.md

 we introduce ourselves
 friends for the night

-we share what’s close to heart
+we share what's close to heart
 as hours pass quickly with smiles
 in the comfort of knowledge
 we join hands as we rise with the music